jtail/conventions/java/naming.md

 ### Methods

+*Terminology note*

+**Imperative** method has observable side-effects (such as mutation of mutable objects or output to devices).
+Examples: PrintStream.println(), List.add(), StringBuilder.append().

+**Pure** method has no observable side-effects and always produces the same return value given the same argument values (for instance methods? object on which method is called, counts as one of arguments).
+The result value cannot depend on any hidden information or state that may change while program execution proceeds or between different executions of the program, nor can it depend on any external input from I/O devices.
+Examples: Math.max(), String.length().

+There are methods, belong to neither of these categories.
+For example, a simple getter that returns a mutable field or a method that finds user in DB by name.

-#### Method names use camelCase and contain only alphanumeric characters.
+#### Method names use lower camelCase and contain only alphanumeric characters.

-First word in lowercase, internal words capitalized.
-Avoid using underscore (_) and other non-alphanumeric characters in production code.
+Also, avoid using underscore (_) and other non-alphanumeric characters in production code.

 Note: In tests underscore can occassionally be useful to clearly separate name of method under test and test case name, for example: `createUser_InvalidName`.
 And this is one extra reason why you should not use it in production code.

-#### Prefer method names starting with verb in present simple
+#### Prefer names starting with verb in present simple for imperative methods

-The verb is followed by one or more words that give further details on the action being performed by the method.
+The verb can be followed by one or more words that give further details on the action being performed by the method.
-Ensure that from the name it is clear whether method will have side-effects or not.
+Ensure that from the name it is clear waht exactly are side-effects of executing the method.

     public interface UserService {
         User create(String name, String password);
         void updateName(String id, String name);
     }

-Exceptions:

-1. Methods that return Stream, similar to `java.nio.file.Files.lines()`.

-2. Helper method that builds an instance based on arguments can be named with a noun, or same as class it builds with the first letter lowercased.
-This practice is often utilized in test code.
+Motto: Explicitly communicate to the reader that method has side-effects and what exactly they are.

+There are no explicit limitations on naming non-imperative methods.
+They can start from the verb, a noun or even a preposition.
+All of the following examples are legal:

+    class EmailService { List<Email> findUnconfirmed() ... }
+    class User { Role getRole() ... }
+    class Files { Stream<String> lines() ... }
-        static Address address(String line1, String line2, String city, String country) {
+    class AddressServiceTest { Address address(String line1, String line2, String city, String country) ... }
-            Address a = new Address();
-            // populate fields from arguments ...
-            return a;
-        }

 #### For methods, context is class name and parameter types.

 Therefore they generally should not be duplicated in the method name.
 Keep in mind that does not apply to parameter names, that are not part of the method signature.
 Information available from method return value type usually should not be duplicated in method name, except for cases when multiple methods would end up with a signature conflict otherwise.

 Motto: Even with the compiled code, parameter types are available to the developer.